 Game 1: George Mason vs. Hofstra, W 6-3

-In the first game against Hofstra, the Patriots tallied eight hits, including a double and a triple, to clinch the win.
+In the first game of the day, the Patriots tallied eight hits, including a double and a triple, to clinch the win against Hofstra.
 George Mason took the lead in the second inning when

 Logan Pickford singled to left field and advanced to second on an error.